Cambodia - Children riding to school on bikes.

 • This initiative supports local families that sell and fix bicycles.

 This 10-day adventure is spectacular (with comfortable hotels and delicious food).
-From our starting point in Phnom Penh, we ride across rural islands in the Mekong Delta, through tapestries of iridescent green paddy fields and along palm shaded country lanes.
+From your starting point in Phnom Penh, you ride across rural islands in the Mekong Delta, through tapestries of iridescent green paddy fields and along palm shaded country lanes.

-Reaching Siem Reap, we explore the amazing temples by bike: incomparable Angkor Wat, mysterious Ta Prohm over grown by massive tree roots, and many more.
+Reaching Siem Reap, you explore the amazing temples by bike: incomparable Angkor Wat, mysterious Ta Prohm overgrown by massive tree roots, and many more.

 You don’t have to be super fit to join this trip!
 The pace is easy, on flat terrain, pedaling between 35 km and 60 km a day, with a support vehicle along.
-We use Cannondale Trail bikes –and we have some e bikes available.
+Both Cannondale Trail bikes and e-bikes are available.

 How the fundraising works.
 Each participant raises funds from friends and family – a minimum of US $ 500 per team member.
-(We’ll assist with the fundraising tools) The funds will go directly to our partners K.I.D.S International to buy bicycles for needy children who live in in the brick factory area near Siem Reap.
-Each bike is locally bought and costs US$55.
+The funds will go directly to our partners K.I.D.S International to buy bicycles for needy children who live in in the brick factory area near Siem Reap.

 K.I.D.S International was founded in 2004 by our dear friends Adrianne Dartnall and Rick Lennert.
 They work across S.E Asia, with Cambodia as their main focus.
 In Siem Reap we have seen first hand their incredible work to improve the lives of Cambodian families living in extreme poverty.
 Through very practical and direct ways, K.I.D.S provides housing, clean water, medicine, schools, educational supplies, transportation and small business grants.
 It has made a huge difference to very many families.
 You can read updates on K.I.D.S International projects here: www.adrianneandrickatkids.blogspot.com